thelastpickle/cassandra-reaper/src/docs/content/docs/download/install.md

 ## Installing and Running as a Service

-We provide prebuilt packages for reaper on the [GitHub release page](https://github.com/thelastpickle/cassandra-reaper/releases).
-We've linked the recommended versions above for convenience.
+We provide prebuilt packages for reaper on the [Bintray](https://bintray.com/thelastpickle).

 ### RPM Install (CentOS, Fedora, RHEK)